MEINNASTIE/small_raku_chatbot_for_arch-linux/README.md

 - add more commands (possibility to run more complex combined commands?)
 - make it executable and with an shell script
 - introduce a better design solution to overlay Tkinter

+commands for raku (special commands only for raku system)

+add
+delete
+update
+list

+set up virtual environment for this project